devops329/devops/instruction/gitHub/gitHub.md

 A GitHub fork provides the ability to create a copy of a GitHub repository.
 Usually you [fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to get a copy of an open source code base that you want to experiment with, or contribute to.
 For example, the repository containing these instructions.
 A fork is similar to cloning a repository to your development environment, but it clones to GitHub instead.
 Then pull the fork down to your development environment to work on it.
 The fork maintains a link to the upstream (original) repository that allows you to easily pull down updates and merge them with your fork.
 A fork also allows you to create a pull request in order to push suggested changes to the original repository.

 If you have never forked a repository before you should go find an open source project that interests you.
 For example, here is the [Dad Jokes API](https://github.com/DadJokes-io/Dad_Jokes_API).
 This simple web service provides an endpoint to get a joke.
 Consider forking this repository in order to experiment with how it works.
-Don't worry too much about what the code is doing.
-That will make more sense as the class goes on.

 ![GitHub fork](gitHubFork.jpg)